 Iwashita New Ginger Museum is the highest-rated place to visit in Tochigi, Tochigi right now.

-The largest category is temples, with 65 places to explore.
+The largest category is parks, with 94 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.